Ada-Activities/Big_O_Activity/README.md

   - What does this function do?
    - What is the 0() of the time complexity?
 Why?
   - What is the 0() of the space complexity?
 Why?
-  - Try adding similar counting code to that shown in sidewinder
+  - Try adding similar counting code to that shown in sidewinder.

 ## Step 4: Assess Most Common Entry